James Whitney Young

 James Whitney Young (born January 24, 1941) is an American astronomer who worked in the field of asteroid research.
 After nearly 47 years with the Jet Propulsion Laboratory at their Table Mountain Facility, Young retired July 16, 2009.

-He was a very prolific minor planet-observer of both physical properties and astrometric positions, and had discovered more than 250 asteroids since 2002, most of them from the main-belt, as well as several near-Earth objects, Mars-crossers and Jupiter trojans.
+He observed the physical properties and astrometric positions of many minor planets, and had discovered more than 250 asteroids since 2002, most of them from the main-belt, as well as several near-Earth objects, Mars-crossers and Jupiter trojans.
 He also discovered SN 2004eg, an extra-galactic supernova.

 The Florian asteroid 2874 Jim Young was named in his honor.

 Biography

 James W. Young (aka Jim Young) was born in Portland, Oregon and recently retired as the resident astronomer of the Jet Propulsion Laboratory's Table Mountain Observatory (TMO) near Wrightwood, California having been with them for 47 years.

 Young was the lead technical guide at the NASA exhibit of the Seattle World's Fair during 1962.
 It was there he was encouraged to apply for an 'assistant observer' and 'darkroom technician' position at the recently developed Table Mountain Observatory with its new 16 in telescope which had just begun full operations in late 1962.